-If diet restrictions are started immediately, it may be possible to prevent acute toxicity.
+If dietary restrictions are started right away, it may be possible to prevent acute toxicity.
 However, long-term complications may still occur.
 These may include:

-Most US infants are screened for galactosemia at birth.
+Most United States infants are screened for galactosemia at birth.
 A small sample of blood is taken with a heel prick.
-It is also possible to diagnose galactosemia during pregnancy with an amniocentesis .
+It is also possible to diagnose galactosemia during pregnancy with an amniocentesis.
 This test is only done if the baby is at high risk for an illness or condition.

 Copyright © Nucleus Medical Media, Inc.

-Your doctor may also be suspect galactosemia after a urine test.
-The diagnosis can be confirmed with a blood test or with a biopsy of the liver or other tissues.
+Your doctor may also suspect galactosemia after a urine test.
+The diagnosis can be confirmed with a blood test, including enzyme levels, or with a biopsy of the liver or other tissues.